 Nembutal Side Effects

-Generic name: pentobarbital
+Generic Name: pentobarbital

 For the Consumer

-Applies to pentobarbital: parenteral solution for injection
+Applies to pentobarbital: injectable solution

-Side effects include:
+Common side effects may include:

 For Healthcare Professionals